stevenwjy/ncli/README.md

 cd ncli
 ```

-We suggest using [poetry](https://python-poetry.org/) for managing this project.
-If you don't have it yet, install it
+It is recommended to use [poetry](https://python-poetry.org/) for managing this project.
+If you don't have it yet,
-using the command below:
+install it with the following command:

 ```bash
 curl -sSL https://install.python-poetry.org | python3 -